harshit3409/Delivery-Drone/README.md

 # Autonomous Delivery Drone

-A collective codebase for the simulation of an autonomous delivery drone as a part of my submissions for the e-Yantra Robotics Competition organised by IIT Bombay.
+A collective codebase for the simulation of an autonomous delivery drone as a part of my submissions for the WingSpann Hackathon.
 ## Requisites
   1. ROS Melodic
   2. Gazebo